 Best hospitals for pediatric care

-In addition to our flagship hospital ranking, Money conducted a separate rating of the best hospitals for pediatric care in March 2024.
+Money conducted an updated rating of the best hospitals for pediatric care in April 2025.

 Note: Based on our methods and the availability of reliable data, Money did not specifically rank children’s hospitals, which are a subset of specialty hospitals.
 Instead, our ranking is of short-term acute care hospitals that stand out for offering high-quality pediatric care.

-While our philosophical and methodological approach largely mirrors the rigorous process laid out above, this sub-ranking differs in a few key areas.
+While our philosophical and methodological approach is rooted in the rigorous process laid out above, this sub-ranking differs in a few key areas.

-Our approach examines highly experienced specialized physicians — in this case, pediatricians — working at safe, high-quality hospitals.
-(The pediatric staff’s experience was weighted at 70%.)
+Our analysis highlights experienced, specialized physicians — in this case, pediatricians — working at safe, high-quality hospitals.
+Facilities with dedicated pediatric trauma teams and intensive care units are favored.

-Read our full methodology for the best hospitals for pediatric care.
+Read our full methodology for the best hospitals for pediatric care for more details.

 Best hospitals for cancer care